musselwhizzle/Focus-Points/README.md

 * `Library → Plug-in Extras → Show Focus Point`, or
 * `File → Plug-in Extras → Show Focus Point`

-See [here](docs/Focus%20Points.md#how-to-use-a-keyboard-shortcut-to-run-the-plugin) how to use a keyboard shortcut to run the plugin.
+See [How to use a keyboard shortcut to run the plugin](docs/Focus%20Points.md#how-to-use-a-keyboard-shortcut-to-run-the-plugin) to learn how to invoke the plugin using a hotkey.

+If you have never used Lightroom plugins before and are looking for some basic information, a video tutorial would be a good place to start.
+For example, [Plugin Installation (5:16)](https://www.youtube.com/watch?app=desktop&v=dxB4eVcNPuU) or [How to Install & Remove Lightroom Plug-ins (11:30)](https://www.youtube.com/watch?v=DFFA8nKBsJw).

 <br>